WyattBlue/auto-editor/site/src/docs/subcommands/desc.md

 title: desc
 ---

-`desc` displays video's description.
-If there's none, `No description.` will be displayed.
+`desc` displays the video's description.
+If there is none, `No description.` will be displayed.
 You may call `desc` with `aedesc`

 Examples: